lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 To our knowledge, this is the first scholarly publication about the metagenome of a whole genus.
 Inspired by the holobiont concept [@Zilber-Rosenberg2008] and the mechanism for vertical transfer in _Azolla_ ferns, it makes sense to study a symbiosis like _Azolla_ from the genus perspective, rather than a single species.
-To demonstrate vertical transmission of microbes besides _T. azollae_, it would be more fitting to sequence multiple generations of plants and the reproductive organs of those generations.
+To demonstrate vertical transmission of microbes besides _N. azollae_, it would be more fitting to sequence multiple generations of plants and the reproductive organs of those generations.
 However, we argue that rather indirectly, we have sequenced multiple generations of the same population of plants.
 _A. filiculoides_ sequenced by @Li2018 was taken from a Ditch near the Galgenwaard footbal station in Utrecht, the Netherlands in 2012 (@Brouwer2014).
 Several years later, in 2015 we went to the same ditch to sequence _A. filiculoides_ for @Dijkhuizen2018.